Duplin County Students Receive Awards at MOC

-MOUNT OLIVE - Many Duplin County students were recognized for their achievements at University of Mount Olive’s Annual Awards Ceremony.
+MOUNT OLIVE- Several Duplin County residents were recognized for their achievements at University of Mount Olive’s Annual Awards Ceremony.
 Among those receiving awards were:

-Josiah King of Faison received the Outstanding Art/Visual Communication Student of the Year Award and the Art and Visual Communication Award.
-King graduated from MOC in December of 2012 as an art major.
-The Art and Visual Communication Award is given to the senior student who best exemplifies the ideals of a successful Art or Visual Communication major by demonstrating discipline, creativity and integrity.
+Nancy Galeno of Wallace received the Art and Visual Communication Award.
+Galeno, the daughter of Catalina Galeno, is a senior visual communications major.
+The Art and Visual Communication Award is given to the senior student who best exemplifies the ideals of a successful art or visual communication major by demonstration discipline, creativity, and integrity.